Project-FoodTracker/foodtracker-java/README.md

 ## Start foodtracker
-### Install Docker and run
+### Install Docker and run foodtracker
-docker-compose up

-in the src/ directory
+Move to the project directory (/) and run

+### `docker-compose up`

+Everything will be build in a Docker container and the Application will run on localhost:3000